 He and his wife, Michelle, reside in Allen, Texas.

-Sara Danielson is in her second season with the North American Hockey League as the Integrated Marketing Manager.
+Sara Danielson is in her third season with the North American Hockey League as the Integrated Marketing Manager.
 She helps to manage and coordinate all league-wide marketing, design and corporate partner sales initiatives, as well as oversees all league-wide merchandise development and sales.

-In addition, Danielson also directs all equipment supplier programs to the 3HL and PHL.
-She also is responsible for league-wide merchandise projects and assists with league public relations and community outreach projects.
+In addition, Danielson also directs all hotel and hospitality partnerships for the NAHL, NA3HL and NAPHL.
+She also oversees equipment supplier programs for the NA3HL and NAPHL and assists with league public relations and community outreach projects.

 Previous to the NAHL, Sara built her hockey career in the American Hockey League for the former Iowa Stars and Iowa Chops.
 During her time with the two teams in Des Moines, she was the in-house designer, executed sponsorship promotions, designed LED graphics for game entertainment purposes and strategized for future corporate sponsorships.
 While she was interning in the AHL, Sara attended Iowa State University in Ames, Iowa where she studied Advertising, graduating with a B.A. in 2010.
 After graduating college, she spent a year working for Apple, Inc.

 Sara is originally from of Minneapolis, Minnesota, but now resides in Frisco, Texas.

 Chris Allman is in his second season as Officiating Coordinator for the NAHL and NA3HL.
 Allman's main responsibilities will include supervising, evaluating and coordinating all the officials within the NAHL and NA3HL.